alermol/ChoCallate/README.md

 }
 ```

-## 🗺️ Development Roadmap
+## Development Roadmap

 ChoCallate is actively developed with a clear vision for future enhancements.
-Here's our roadmap for upcoming versions:
+Here's a roadmap for upcoming versions:

 - Add New Germline Variant Callers
 - Add New Short Read Mapping Tools